I’m Neil Forester, the owner of Forester Family Law PC, a virtual law firm “in” California.

-I’m Neil Forester, the owner of Forester Family Law PC, a virtual law firm “in” California.

 - Certified Arbitrator and Fellow, American Academy of Matrimonial Lawyers

-- LLM in Dispute Resolution, concentration in Mediation, Straus Institute for Dispute Resolution at Pepperdine Caruso School of Law (expected December 2023)
+- Master of Laws (LLM) in Dispute Resolution, concentration in Mediation, Straus Institute for Dispute Resolution at Pepperdine Caruso School of Law (expected May 2024)

 There’s rarely a good time to get divorced, but I hope a silver lining of the coronavirus pandemic is that couples and their lawyers have reason to be more pragmatic about their cases.